Table of Contents

 How to Remember What You Study?

-Using mental associations is an efficient way to improve your memory capacity.
-By creating solid connections between new info and what you already know, you can significantly improve your ability to remember and retrieve when needed.
+Mental associations improve your memory capacity by creating strong connections between new information and what you already know.
+Thus, you can significantly improve your ability to remember and retrieve knowledge when needed.

 Keyword mnemonics is a powerful aid to improve your memory.
-You can create keywords or acronyms that represent a series of concepts according to your choice.
+According to your preference, you can create keywords or acronyms that represent a series of concepts.

-For example, to remember the orders of the planets of the sun, you can use the keyword “My Very Educated Mother Just Served Us Noodles” (M, V, E, M, J, S, U, N).
+For example, to remember the order of the planets of the sun, you can use the keyword “My Very Educated Mother Just Served Us Noodles” (Mars, Venus, Earth, Mercury, Jupiter, Saturn, Uranus, Neptune).

-Another example can be “PEMDAS”.
-It is a mnemonic for the order of operations in mathematics (Parentheses, Exponents, Multiplication, Division, Addition, Subtraction).
+Similarly, “PEMDAS” can be a mnemonic for the order of operations in mathematics (Parentheses, Exponents, Multiplication, Division, Addition, and Subtraction).

 Chunking

-For instance, think about a phone number.
+Letโs consider a phone number.
 It is hard when you try to memorize it wholly at a time.
-But breaking a string of ten-digit phone numbers into three chunks (e.g., 123-456-7890) makes it easier to remember.
+However, it becomes easier to remember if you break a string of ten-digit phone numbers into three chunks (e.g., 123-456-7890).

 Rhymes